PARAMETERS OF THE GRANT:

 - All entries should be given a project title and should be accompanied by a short written statement of 500 words (in English, in addition to your native language) describing the project as factually as possible.

-- Applicants will need to present a portfolio of the project you are applying for – the portfolio should consist of a maximum of 30 images in a sequenced and structured presentation that complements the written proposal.
+- Applicants will need to present a portfolio of the proposed project – the portfolio should consist of a maximum of 30 images in a sequenced and structured presentation that complements the written proposal.

 - The proposal should include a timetable to completion — the proposed project has to be completed within 18 months.

-- Budget Plan: A comprehensive budget needs to be provided, detailing all expenditure.
+- Budget Plan: The grant offers INR 1.5 lakhs to the recipient.
+A comprehensive budget needs to be provided, detailing all expenditure.
 The budget head should include:

 - Production (Rental of lights, rental of studio equipment, props, costumes, hiring assistant etc.)